GiacomoBelliniStudent/ADM-HW3/README.md

 During the homework we estract a lot of folders that have been placed in the reposistory, you can find the folders that contain the csv files and the dictionaries.

 # Group members:
-Giacomo Bellini
+Giacomo Bellini,
-Elisa Pierini
+ Elisa Pierini,
-Michela Lombardi
+ Michela Lombardi.